saket2343/PneumoVision/README.md

 Dropout

-0.4 / 0.3
+0.40 / 0.30

 Dense layers

 256 / 128

-Loss
+Activation

+Swish

+Output

+Sigmoid

+Primary loss

 Binary Cross-Entropy

 Optional loss

-Binary Focal Cross-Entropy
+Focal Loss

+Seed

+42

 Mixed precision

 Enabled

-Seed

-42

-Early stopping

-patience = 8

-LR reduction

-factor = 0.5, patience = 4

 Model selection

-Best validation ROC-AUC

-🧪 Data & Preprocessing

-Dataset structure

-dataset/
-├── train/
-│   ├── NORMAL/
-│   └── PNEUMONIA/
-├── val/
-│   ├── NORMAL/
-│   └── PNEUMONIA/
-└── test/
-    ├── NORMAL/
-    └── PNEUMONIA/

-The project uses a standard chest X-ray pneumonia dataset structure with binary labels.

-Latest verified split

-The dataset preparation used in the project contains:

-Class

-Train

-Validation
+Validation ROC-AUC

-Test

-Total

-NORMAL

-1,214

-135

-234

-1,583

-PNEUMONIA

-3,495

-388

-390

-4,273

-Total

-4,709

-523

-624

-5,856

-The test set therefore contains 624 images, with 390 pneumonia and 234 normal cases.

-Preprocessing

-Each image goes through:

-Image loading and validation

-RGB conversion

-Resize to 224 × 224

-CLAHE contrast enhancement

-Float32 conversion

-Normalization to [0, 1]

-Training-only augmentation

-Backbone-specific preprocessing inside the model

-CLAHE

-Contrast Limited Adaptive Histogram Equalization is used to enhance local contrast while limiting excessive amplification of noise.

-Configuration:

-clip limit = 2.0
-tile grid = 8 × 8

-🚨 Important Preprocessing Bug & Fix

-A major preprocessing issue was identified and corrected.

-The dataset pipeline outputs images in:

-[0, 1]

-However, Keras EfficientNet implementations contain their own internal rescaling layer:

-[0, 255] → [0, 1]

-Passing already-normalized [0,1] images directly into EfficientNet therefore caused double normalization.

-Effect of the bug

-The effective input became approximately:

-[0,1] → /255 → [0, 0.0039]

-This collapsed feature magnitudes and greatly reduced inter-image separability.

-The observed failure mode was particularly revealing:

-the model tended to predict PNEUMONIA for almost every image, even when the decision threshold was changed.

-Corrected pipeline

-The model now explicitly converts the external [0,1] representation back to [0,255] before passing it into backbones that require it.

-Dataset output
-[0,1]
-   ↓
-Model preprocessing block
-× 255
-   ↓
-[0,255]
-   ↓
-EfficientNet internal preprocessing
-   ↓
-Correct feature representation

-The fix is implemented inside src/model.py, keeping the preprocessing contract consistent across training, evaluation, inference, and Grad-CAM.

-The fix also handles other supported backbones correctly:

-EfficientNet family / MobileNetV3 → internal rescaling

-ResNet50 → explicit ResNet preprocessing

-DenseNet121 → explicit DenseNet preprocessing

-A Keras serialization-safe custom preprocessing layer is used instead of a bare Lambda, and save/load round-trip tests are included.

-🔄 Data Augmentation

-Augmentation is applied only to the training split.

-The validation and test pipelines remain deterministic so that evaluation measures the actual model rather than random augmentation effects.

-The augmentation module supports transformations such as:

-Random resized crop

-Affine transformations

-Horizontal flip

-Small geometric perturbations

-Brightness/contrast variation

-Gaussian noise

-The augmentation policy is intentionally moderate because aggressive transformations can create medically unrealistic radiographs.

 ⚖️ Class Imbalance Handling

-The dataset is naturally imbalanced toward the PNEUMONIA class.
+The training data contains substantially more PNEUMONIA images than NORMAL images.

-The project supports multiple controlled strategies:
+The project supports three approaches.

-1. Class-weighted loss
+1. Class-Weighted Training

-The default pipeline calculates class weights from the training distribution and passes them to model.fit().
+Class weights are calculated from the training distribution and passed to the training process.

-2. Moderate oversampling
+2. Oversampling

 Optional train-only oversampling can be enabled:

 python train.py --oversample --oversample-ratio 0.5 --no-class-weights

-Oversampling never modifies validation or test data.
+Validation and test sets are never oversampled.

-3. Focal loss
+3. Focal Loss

+Focal loss can be used to place more emphasis on difficult examples:

 python train.py --loss focal --focal-gamma 2.0 --focal-alpha 0.25

-Focal loss is treated as a controlled experiment rather than automatically combined with every other imbalance correction.
+These strategies are treated as controlled experiments rather than blindly combining every technique.

 🎯 Threshold Optimization

-The classifier outputs a probability:
+The model produces a probability:

-P(PNEUMONIA | X-ray)
+P(PNEUMONIA | X-Ray)

-The default sigmoid cutoff of 0.5 is not automatically assumed to be optimal.
+The default threshold of 0.50 is not automatically assumed to be optimal.

-python tune_threshold.py searches thresholds from:
+Instead, the project searches the validation set for an operating threshold.

-0.01 → 0.99
+Threshold Range : 0.01 → 0.99
-step = 0.01

-using only the validation set.
+Step Size       : 0.01

-The primary project selection rule is:
+The primary selection criterion is:

 Among thresholds achieving sensitivity ≥ 95%, select the threshold with the highest specificity.

-This reflects the project's modeling objective of prioritizing pneumonia sensitivity while reducing unnecessary false positives.

-Other thresholds are also reported:
+Other thresholding strategies are also reported:

 Youden's J

 Best F1

-Best balanced accuracy
+Best Balanced Accuracy

-Correct evaluation protocol
+Evaluation Protocol

+                 TRAIN
+                   │
+                   ▼
-Training
+             Model Training
-   ↓
+                   │
+                   ▼
-Best checkpoint selected using validation AUC
+          Best Validation AUC
-   ↓
-Validation set
-   ↓
+                   │
+                   ▼
+              VALIDATION
+                   │
+                   ▼
+          Threshold Selection
+                   │
+                   ▼
+         ┌───────────────────┐
-Threshold tuning
+         │ Freeze Threshold  │
-   ↓
-Freeze selected threshold
-   ↓
-Held-out test set
-   ↓
-ONE final unbiased evaluation
+         └─────────┬─────────┘
+                   │
+                   ▼
+                 TEST
+                   │
+                   ▼
+           Final Evaluation

+Why this matters

-The test set is never used to search for the threshold.
+The test set is never used to select the threshold.

+This prevents test-set leakage and gives a more honest estimate of generalization performance.

-📊 Evaluation Metrics
+📊 Evaluation

-The evaluation module reports:
+The evaluation pipeline reports:

+Classification Metrics

 Accuracy